petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/cloud-administrator/cloud-development-lifecycle/setting-up-automatic-deployment.md

 # Setting Up Automatic Deployment

-Kyle is able to begin developing and testing with Liferay Cloud, but he wants to be able to deploy and test his changes more quickly first.
+Kyle is able to begin developing and testing with Liferay Cloud, but he wants to be able to quickly deploy and test changes his repository first.

 Here, you'll configure a branch to automatically deploy newly pushed changes to your UAT environment.